 Reliable, cost-effective and accessible

-The NHIE is offered at a reasonable cost to examinees at more than 300 testing centers nationwide and in Canada.
+The NHIE is offered at a reasonable cost to examinees at more than 300 testing centers in the US and Canada.

 The cost to develop, implement and maintain a high-stakes, legally defensible examination like the National Home Inspector Examination is considerable.
-EBPHI makes the NHIE available at no direct cost to the state, because it is our mission to set the standard for home inspector competency and to assist states in protecting the public.
+EBPHI makes the NHIE available at no direct cost to the state or province, because it is our mission to set the standard for home inspector competency and to assist states in protecting the public.

-The NHIE is offered at a reasonable cost to examinees at more than 300 testing centers nationwide.
+The NHIE is offered at a reasonable cost to examinees at more than 300 testing centers in the US and Canada.
 All centers are equipped with touchscreen computer technology and most are available six days a week.
 Examinees may register online or by calling a toll-free number.
-NHIE Pass / Fail rate reports are available upon written request.